 Air travel is expected to be the least costly consistent with the itinerary and with a reasonable level of comfort and convenience for the traveler.
 Standard accommodations should be used except under exceptional circumstances.
-Purchased airline tickets may be reimbursed before the travel takes place; see Travel Advances above.
+The college pays for business related travel and assumes the risk for business related changes, thus no travel insurance should be purchased.
+Planned travel that includes personal stops must include comparison rates obtained at the time travel is booked.
+Purchased airline tickets may be reimbursed before the travel takes place; see Travel Advances.

 The IRS mileage reimbursement rate will be paid for the use of a privately owned (not rented or leased) vehicle used for College business.
 The IRS mileage reimbursement rate includes reimbursement for gasoline and use of the private vehicle and assumes that an adequate level of insurance is maintained by the vehicle owner.
 Additional reimbursement will be made for tolls and parking fees; however, the College will not reimburse employees for parking tickets, fines for moving or toll violations, loss due to theft, or for vehicle towing charges.

 Mileage reimbursement should be substantiated by a mileage calculator such as Mapquest.com.
-Since the IRS does not allow reimbursement for commuting expenses, business travel should originate from the shorter distance of the College campus or the traveler’s home, to the business destination and vice versa.
+Since the IRS does not allow reimbursement for commuting expenses, business travel originates from the shorter distance of the College campus or the traveler’s home, to the business destination and vice versa.

 It is the obligation of the owner of a private vehicle being used for College business to carry adequate insurance for his or her protection and for the protection of any passengers.
 When privately owned vehicles are used in the course of conducting the College’s business, the owner’s insurance coverage for liability, collision and comprehensive claims will be “primary” with the College’s insurance coverage providing protection over and above the limits of liability insurance held by the owner on their own vehicle.
 Insurance deductibles are the responsibility of the private vehicle owner.